MurphyMarkW/dotfiles/README.md

 # git-dotfiles

-A set of dotfiles and more managed purely through git.
+A set of dotfiles (and more) managed purely through git.
 Fork your own today!

+This repository is mine.
+There are many like it, but this one is mine.

 ## Getting Started